Warning Letter for Failure to Observe Protocol

 Dear Ms. Michelle,

-This letter is being issued to you as a warning for not following the protocols during the meeting with one of our major international clients Mr. [ABC] on 13th February, 20XX.
+This letter is being issued to you as a warning for not following the protocols during the meeting with one of our major international clients, Mr. [ABC], on 13th February 20XX.

 The human resource department has often received complaints against you from other employees for not observing the protocols during the official meetings.
 However, this time the client has launched a complaint itself, which forced us to issue this warning letter.
 ABC is a significant client, and we cannot afford a bad relationship with it.
-Knowing that you still exhibited unacceptable behavior.
+Knowing that you still exhibited unacceptable behaviour.

 Regards,